zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 someone seems innocent or what we would describe as  “naïve” (naïve).
 Someone who's naive is someone who doesn't have a l ot of experience, who thinks things are more honest, perhaps, than they r eally are, or who thinks that people are more honest than they really are.

 Paul is saying that Samantha should wise up, and th en offers to find a paper for her.
 Samantha, however, says, “No way.
 Not only is it cheating, if you get caught, you could flunk the class or get expelled.”
 Samanth a is not going to do what Paul did.
 She's not going to be dishonest.
-She's not goi ng to cheat.
+She's not going to cheat.
 “To cheat” (cheat) is to get something unfairly, to win a game unfairl y, or to get a grade that you don't deserve because you did something that you we ren't supposed to do.

 Samantha says, “If you get caught,” meaning if some one finds out about this bad thing that you did, “you could flunk the class.”
 “T o flunk” (flunk) means not to pass a class in school, to get what we would call a  failing grade, or a failing mark.
 Usually, that means getting an “F.” That means that  you failed, that you flunked, that you did not pass the class.